robsimmons/-batsat/README.md

 #### :gear: unique

-Require that exactly one of the arguments be true.
+Require that exactly one of the arguments be satisfied

 `p.unique(a, b, c...)` is equivlanet to `p.exactly(1, a, b, c...)`